Boy injured at Yankee Stadium by shattered bat

-NEW YORK -- A boy was struck on the head by Chris Carter's broken bat during the Yankees' game against the Kansas City Royals on Wednesday night.
+NEW YORK -- A boy was struck on the head by Chris Carter's broken bat during the Yankees' 3-0 victory over the Kansas City Royals on Wednesday night.

 With New York's Didi Gregorius on second base and no outs in the seventh inning, Carter's bat shattered on a 3-1 fastball from Matt Strahm.
 The ball bounced on one hop to second baseman Whit Merrifield, and much of the bat hit the boy, who was sitting about seven rows back on the third-base side, behind the Royals dugout.